prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

 :::warning Fee Recipient changes from UI/API don't persist on client restart Fee Recipient changes through UI or Keymanager APIs do not persist after restart of the validator client.
-This persistence feature is requested as per this [issue](https://github.com/prysmaticlabs/prysm/issues/11322) Please use the `--proposer-settings-file` or `--proposer-settings-url` flags for persistent validator settings in the mean time.
+This persistence feature is requested in [this issue](https://github.com/prysmaticlabs/prysm/issues/11322).
+Please use the `--proposer-settings-file` or `--proposer-settings-url` flags for persistent validator settings in the mean time.
 :::